Independent Damp Surveyors

 Not only are our surveys carried out quickly, but they are also extremely thorough—our surveyors work to develop a complete understanding of materials and construction in the area of concern.
 Our assessments are carried out via detailed moisture mapping and thermal imaging surveys, and the results and possible solutions explained in full reports.

-We cover all areas inside the M25, and offer damp inspections for just £199 + VAT, and damp and timber inspections for just £299 + VAT.
+We cover all areas inside the M25, and offer damp inspections for just £199 + VAT, damp and timber inspections for just £299 + VAT and damp, timber and thermal imaging surveys for just £399 + VAT.

 Call now on 020 7523 5882 to book a survey from a qualified damp expert, or book a damp survey online using our contact form.